aayushibansal2001/google-duplicate/README.md

 # google homepage
-Tried creating the Google homepage using HTML and CSS
+Made Google homepage using HTML and CSS